Maxine Wolfe

 Maxine Wolfe (born April 1941) is an American author, scholar, and activist for AIDS, civil rights, lesbian rights, and reproductive rights.
 Wolfe is a co-founder of the Lesbian Avengers, a coordinator at the Lesbian Herstory Archives, and a member of Queer Nation.
 Wolfe is currently a Professor Emerita of Women's and Gender Studies at the Graduate Center, CUNY.

-Early Life and Education
+Early life and education

 Wolfe was raised in Brooklyn, New York, in a Jewish immigrant household described by Wolfe as "poor."
 At age 16, Wolfe became a first-generation college student at Brooklyn College, graduating with her B.A. in 1961.
 Wolfe engaged in civil rights activism, including attending the 1963 March on Washington and working on economic and civil rights issues with the Brooklyn Congress of Racial Equality (Brooklyn CORE).
-Wolfe went on to obtain her master's and Ph.D. in Environmental Psychology at the City University of New York.
+Wolfe went on to obtain her master's and PhD in Environmental psychology at the City University of New York.